laxmananand/zoqq_depl/docs/getting-docs/fx.md

 ### How Transactional FX Works

-Airwallex’s Transactional Foreign Exchange (FX) capabilities provide a wide-ranging set of solutions to allow your business to access FX prices and transaction services that best meet your unique needs.
+zoqq’s Transactional Foreign Exchange (FX) capabilities provide a wide-ranging set of solutions to allow your business to access FX prices and transaction services that best meet your unique needs.

-Each business is unique, and the challenges of converting one currency to another will also vary from business to business.
-Airwallex's FX solution to these challenges is to offer great flexibility in how you obtain prices from us, how you execute transactions with us, and how you can manage any inherent FX risk your business is exposed to.
+Each business is unique, and the challenges of converting one currency to another will also vary from business to business. zoqq's FX solution to these challenges is to offer great flexibility in how you obtain prices from us, how you execute transactions with us, and how you can manage any inherent FX risk your business is exposed to.

 ## Key Features

 - **Highly available FX pricing and conversion services** — 24 hours a day, 365 days a year
 - **Highly competitive pricing** — we work hard to offer the best available pricing to all our customers
 - **Access to a wide range of currencies** — including currencies that are traditionally hard to deal in
-- **Choice of FX products, Rates, and Quotes** — available via Airwallex API
+- **Choice of FX products, Rates, and Quotes** — available via zoqq API
 - **Quick and easy integration** — regardless of your product choice (Rates or Quotes), you can be up and transacting quickly upon successful account registration
-- **Seamless integration** — with the wider Airwallex range of features
+- **Seamless integration** — with the wider zoqq range of features

 ### Supported Regions and Currencies

-Airwallex currently has the capability to transact in nearly **1,000 currency pairs across 64 currencies** — a capability that is constantly improving.
+zoqq currently has the capability to transact in nearly **1,000 currency pairs across 64 currencies** — a capability that is constantly improving.
 Some of the pairs are freely traded, meaning we are able to price and execute on both sides of the trade, whereas pairs that contain a currency with additional constraints are considered **exotic currency pairs**.

 You can use the **supported currencies** endpoint to get a list of currencies you can buy or sell.